 Translate the business need to problem prediction

-The process of deciding what to predict, or “Prediction Engineering”, is the most significant reason that data science expectations fall short.
-Frequently, companies build predictive models that cannot be operationalized for the use case which they were meant to address.
+The process of deciding what to predict -- or “Prediction Engineering” -- is the most significant factor in data science expectations falling short.
+Companies frequently build predictive models that cannot be operationalized for the use case they were designed to address.
 The reality is that obtaining value from data science isn’t just picking what to solve, it’s how you solve it.

-Throughout a data science project, organizations must ask “How will a prediction be used?”.
-When predictive models fail to make it to production, the loss isn’t just months of work without a return on investment, but also the cost of a missed opportunity.
+Throughout a data science project, organizations must ask, “How will a prediction be used?”
+When predictive models fail to make it to production, the loss isn’t just months of work without a return on that investment -- it’s also the cost of a missed opportunity.

 Experiment with new predictive models

 Prediction Engineering frequently uncovers many approaches to address a business’ needs.
 You should pick one to get underway, but you will find down the road that other ideas have value.

 The key to extracting the most from your data is to find untapped opportunities first rather than fine-tuning every last improvement in an existing model.
 Companies frequently build an initial predictive model and then become convinced that it must be improved before proceeding.
 However, we’ve realized that optimization is often premature.

 Get the right people involved in the process

 Placing tools into the hands of the right people makes a significant difference in the return on investment from data science investments.
 The struggle to get the right people involved manifests in two ways.